cobbr/cobbr.io/_posts/2017-11-14-AbstractSyntaxTree-Based-PowerShell-Obfuscation.md

 ![AST Obfuscation 0]({{site.baseurl}}/assets/images/tree-obfuscation-0.png)

-This is an AttributeAst, just a line of code that applies various attributes to a parameter inside of a larger ParamBlockAst.
-The four children nodes of this Ast are all the attributes that are being applied to the parameter.
+This is an `AttributeAst`, just a line of code that applies various attributes to a parameter inside of a larger `ParamBlockAst`.
+The four children nodes of this `Ast` are all the attributes that are being applied to the parameter.
 One of these attributes is the "Mandatory" attribute, which indicates that a parameter is required to use the function.
 The Mandatory attribute is boolean, it can be either True or False.
 It turns out that we can specify True boolean attributes just by name (i.e. "Mandatory) or by actually assigning the True value (i.e. "Mandatory = $True").
 Currently, we are specifying it only by name, so let's switch it:

 ![AST Obfuscation 1]({{site.baseurl}}/assets/images/tree-obfuscation-1.png)